 Check for Cavities, Gum Disease, and Tooth Decay

-When you have a dental exam, your dentist will check for indicators of cavities, gum disease, and tooth decay.
+Your dentist will check for indicators of cavities, gum disease, and tooth decay.
 Without completing regular exams, these issues may go unnoticed and worsen over time.
 Cavities, gum disease, and tooth decay are all much easier to treat in the early stages.
 However, as these problems progress, more damage will be done, narrowing the treatment options available to you.

 Check for Signs of Systemic Diseases

 Certain systemic diseases, such as lupus, diabetes, rheumatoid arthritis, and even cancer, can first appear in the mouth.
 Your dentist can identify the signs of these serious conditions and direct you toward the medical treatment that you need.

 Your dentist will talk to you about your oral hygiene habits, as well as your diet.
 They may provide recommendations to improve your oral hygiene with different daily habits.
 This can help you improve your oral health and prevent problems like gum disease and tooth decay over time.

 Take X-Ray Exam